 Why are some core curriculum and instructional materials only approved for a single grade level?

-In some cases, applicants submitted their materials for review in a single grade level as opposed to an entire grade band.
+In some cases during the 2023-2024 review cycle, applicants submitted their materials for review in a single grade level as opposed to an entire grade band.
 Some core curriculum and instructional materials on the Department’s approved list are only designed to provide instructional programming for a single grade level.
 A vendor may have submitted an application and provided documentation of a comprehensive quality review at only the specific grade level the program targets.
+Starting with the 2024-2025 review cycle, the Department will only be reviewing materials for entire grade bands.

 Back to Top